npavlovska/unofficial-YNAB-guide/pages/mydoc/mydoc_tagging_transactions.md

 ## To tag a transaction:

-1. In the blue navigation pane on the left, select an account with the transaction you wish to tag. <br/>This opens a list of account transactions.
+1. In the blue navigation pane on the left, select an account with the transaction you want to tag. <br/>This opens a list of account transactions.

-2. In the transactions list, click the dimmed flag on the left side of the transaction you wish to tag. <br/>This opens a selection of colour flags.
+2. In the transactions list, click the dimmed flag on the left side of the transaction you want to tag. <br/>This opens a selection of colour flags.

 3. Select a flag of the desired colour.
     {% include image.html file="Tagging.png" alt="Tagging a transaction" %}